amrorabea/Dynamic-Memory-Allocator-Simulator/README.md

 Memory management is a fundamental aspect of operating systems, crucial for optimizing performance and resource utilization.
 This project, **Dynamic-Memory-Allocator-Simulator**, is a C++ application designed to simulate and compare different memory allocation techniques: **First-Fit**, **Best-Fit**, and **Worst-Fit**.
-By visualizing how these algorithms allocate and deallocate memory, users can gain a deeper understanding of their efficiency in terms of memory usage and fragmentation.
+By visualizing how these algorithms allocate and deallocate memory, users can gain a deeper understanding of their memory usage and fragmentation efficiency.

 ---